 The history behind chili is a murky history of the past.
-One thing I can certainly assure you of friends, our favorite fall tailgate food surely did not originate in any part of Mexico by any means.
-As a matter of fact, every time I have ever asked anyone from Mexico or of Mexican descent, if chili was a spin-off of an old Mexican recipe, they will be the first to deny any claims to it.
+One thing I can certainly assure you of friends, our favorite fall tailgate food indeed, did not originate in any part of Mexico by any means.
+Every time I have ever asked anyone from Mexico or of Mexican descent, if Chili was a spin-off of an old Mexican recipe, they will be the first to deny any claims to it.

-Awhile back, I read somewhere on the net a harsh quote from the Diccionario de Mexicanismos, that was published in 1959, it simply roughly translates chili con carne as: “Detestable food passing off as a Mexican cuisine, sold in the U.S. from Texas to New York.”
-Where does one go from that harsh rough translation of one of America’s favorite fall recipes to date?
+Awhile back, I read somewhere on the net a short quote from the Diccionario de Mexicanismos, that was published in 1959, it merely roughly translates chili con carne as: “Detestable food passing off as Mexican cuisine, sold in the U.S. from Texas to New York.”
+Where does one go from that harsh, rough translation of one of America’s favorite fall recipes to date?

-Legend has it, one possible starting point of chili aka nicknamed “The Soup of the Devil” by Spanish priests, may have come from Sister Mary of Agreda, a Spanish nun in the early 1600s who never managed to leave her convent, yet legend has it that she had out-of-body experiences in which her spirit was carried across the great Atlantic ocean to teach Christianity to the Indians.
+Legend has it, one possible starting point of Chili, aka nicknamed “The Soup of the Devil” by Spanish priests, may have come from Sister Mary of Agreda, a Spanish nun in the early 1600s who never managed to leave her convent.
+Yet, the legend has it that she had out-of-body experiences in which her spirit was carried across the great Atlantic ocean to teach Christianity to the Indians.
 After one of the return trips, her spirit wrote down the first recipe for chili con carne: chili peppers, venison, onions, and tomatoes.
 I laugh at the thought of this one each time I read or hear it.

 Did you know?

-- Texas Red Chili is a highly potent, strong-smelling concoction that has a no-frills approach to chili: simply meat, spices, and as many chiles as you can handle.
-To most Texan resident chili enthusiasts, anything else just can’t be considered chili.
+Texas Red Chili is a highly potent, strong-smelling concoction that has a no-frills approach to Chili: only meat, spices, and as many chiles as you can handle.
+To most Texan resident chili enthusiasts, anything else just can’t be considered Chili.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2017-2013.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013.
+Unauthorized use and duplication of this material without express and written permission from this blog’s author or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content